 What is the difference between tags, hashtags and categories?
 As if that wasn’t confusing enough, there has to be different social media platforms like Twitter, Facebook, LinkedIn, Google+, Instagram and so on, to add on to the complication.
 Can my Twitter hashtag be found by conducting a similar hashtag search on Facebook and vice versa?
 Is there an expiry date to tags?
 How can I utilize hashtags, tags and categories for Search Engine Optimization?
-Let us address each question in details in the following 5 minutes.
+Let us address each question in detail.

 While it is really important to make full use of the correct hashtags and tags for SEO, it is also important to keep in mind that too many hashtags and your posts (regardless of which social media platform they are on) will start to look spammy.
 Here are some summarized tips for takeaway: